-Isaac “Ike” Black was an outlaw in Kansas and Oklahoma, Black first got into trouble for stealing cattle in Kansas.
+Isaac “Ike” Black was an outlaw in Kansas and Oklahoma.
+Black first got into trouble for stealing cattle in Kansas.
 After doing time in the Kansas Penitentiary, he made his way to Oklahoma.
 In the early 1890s, he hooked up with outlaw fugitive Zip Wyatt, who was wanted for wounding two people in Oklahoma and for the murder of Deputy Sheriff Andrew Balfour in Kansas.
-The pair soon formed a gang, making numerous robberies in the area, including the robbery of the Hightower Store and post office in Arapaho, Oklahoma in November 1893.
+The pair soon formed a gang, making numerous robberies in the area, including the robbery of the Hightower Store and post office in Arapaho, Oklahoma, in November 1893.
 As Black and Wyatt hid out in the Gypsum Hills, they were often aided by their wives, who brought them food and supplies.
-The gang was quickly blamed for almost every crime committed in the territory, and the two were actively pursued by lawmen.
+The gang was quickly blamed for almost every crime committed in the territory, and lawmen actively pursued the two.